Nickbot606/clenv/README.md

 Also note that if you write a file to a namespace that doesn't exist, it will automatically create said namespace.

 **disclaimer**
 The CLI uses zstd for file compression and oaep rsa for encryption.
 It does not encrypt the file extenion nor does it encrypt the namespaces or names of entries.
-It does however encrypt all other data it is given.
+It does encrypt the entireity of the file itself.

+### dump
+dump will write the env/entry to a file.
+It will use the name of the entry + the file extension it had upon storing it into the database.
+`clenv dump test.txt`

+If you have a file which is named identically and you choose to write this file, it will overwrite your current file so please be careful.

 ### show
 show if no other arugments will display all of the currently available namespaces.
 If you speicfy a namespace after show it will display all the entries for that namespace.